jacohanekom/sanitize/README.md

 }'
 ```
 # Changes Required for running this service in production
-* It is recommended that code is updated to support authentication.
+* It is recommended that the HTTP Interface is update support authentication.
 At the current stage no authentication support has been implemented.
-* Due to this service being highly dependent on database queries it might be advantageous to introduce caching, under high volume.
+* Due to this service being highly dependent on database queries it will be advantageous to introduce caching to increase volumes and response times.
 * By default the docker-compose file ensures that the Microsoft SQL Server is started within docker.
 For production this service should point to
 an external database.
-* Should this service be internet facing, it is recommended that is it served through HTTPS and a Load Balancer.
+* Should this service be internet facing, it is recommended that it is served through HTTPS and a Load Balancer.
 * This service is not protected against DDOS and similar attacks, therefore it is recommended to protect it with a Web Application Firewall.